 The following types of apples are excellent candidates due to their flavor and texture when cooked down.

-However, apple butter is one of the best uses for old or flavorless apples if you don't want to waste them.
+Apple butter is also one of the best uses for old or flavorless apples if you don't want to waste them.
 You'll just need to add more sugar, spices, and acid.

 Water is often called for in recipes.
 If that's all you have on hand, then that's what you should use.
 However, apple juice and apple cider are much better options, especially the latter.